 Last year the federal government paid out $635 million in whistleblower awards under the federal False Claims Act.
 Our clients have received over $100 million.
 If you have information about Medicare fraud or other fraud against a government program, give us a call.
 The consultation is free and completely confidential.
 We never get paid for legal services unless we recover for you.

 For more information, visit our Medicare fraud information page.
-Ready to see if you have a case, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+Ready to see if you have a case, contact attorney Brian Mahany at or by our national number at 202-800-9791.
 Services available in most jurisdictions.
 (In Michigan?
 Contact our Michigan Whistleblower team directly at 313-879-2070)

 MahanyLaw – America’s Whistleblower Lawyers